taibhse/ansible/README.md

 # ansible
 Playing about with ansible configuration.

-# Bassic how to run it locally:
+# Basic how to run it locally:
 ansible all -i 'localhost,' -c local -m ping
 #-i localhost, runs it locally instead of on an inventory.
 #-c local, connects locally instead of trying to ssh to a remote server.